 Document the lyrics to a song or project.

 Recording and distributing a cover song?
 Shooting a music video of your cover song?
 Making copies of the sheet music?
 Wanting to use a sample of another artist's work?
-We will walk you through making an account, obtaining music licensing, and answer any questions along the way.
-The mechanical licenses can be for compact disks, digital downloads, interactive audio streams, ringtones, vinyl records, youtube/other video streams, DVD's, other video downloads, MIDI, Player Piano Rolls, USB Memory, integrated circuits, music boxes, cassette tapes, as well as sync licenses for video, print licenses for duplicating sheet music, master licensing for using another artists' samples, and even grand licenses for theatrical licensing.
+We suggest making an account on EasySongLicensing.com to obtain any of these licenses.
+EasySongLicensing.com offers mechanical licenses for compact disks, digital downloads, interactive audio streams, ringtones, vinyl records, youtube/other video streams, DVD's, other video downloads, MIDI, Player Piano Rolls, USB Memory, integrated circuits, music boxes, cassette tapes, as well as sync licenses for video, print licenses for duplicating sheet music, master licensing for using another artists' samples, and even grand licenses for theatrical licensing.

 Wanting to digitally and/or physically distribute your music around the globe?
 We are a huge supporter of CDbaby.com, a leader in todays music industry for distribution.
-We will help you understand how to setup your CDbaby.com account and how to distribute your music around the globe on Amazon, Spotify, YouTube, Google Play, Itunes, Shazam, as well as over 90 other distribution partners.
-CD Baby will then pay you (the songwriter/publisher) anytime your music is downloaded or streamed (called mechanical royalties.)
+We suggest you setup your CDbaby.com account and distribute your music around the globe on Amazon, Spotify, YouTube, Google Play, Itunes, Shazam, as well as over 90 other distribution partners.
+CD Baby will then pay you (the songwriter/publisher) anytime your music is downloaded or streamed (called mechanical royalties).

 Are you interested in legally copyrighting your music with copyright.gov and making your music legally yours?
 Having your music legally copyrighted with the U.S. Copyright Office is required for lawsuits and other legal situations within the music industry.
-We will help you understand the process of copyrighting your music and ensure that your music is 100% yours and protected.
+A "Poor Mans Copyright" is one form of copyrighting your music, but may not protect you in every circumstance.
+We suggest creating an account and copyrighting your music on copyright.gov to ensure that your music is 100% yours and protected.

 PRO's (Performing Rights Organizations) Registration

-PRO's are Performing Rights Organizations that ensure that songwriters and publishers are paid for the use of their music by collecting royalties on behalf of the rights owners.
+PRO's are Performing Rights Organizations that ensure that songwriters and publishers are paid for the use of their music by collecting performance royalties on behalf of the rights owners.
 These agencies collect royalties on your behalf anytime your music is played on the radio, TV, or performed in public in any way.
 They then return those royalties to you, the songwriter/publisher.
-We will help you understand how to setup your personal account, and answer any questions you have during the process of registering your music with either BMI, SESAC, or ASCAP.
+We suggest creating an account with one of the PRO's to be sure that you are obtaining your performance royalties for your music.

 Sound Exchange Registration